An all-Ireland charity that promotes the conservation of bats and their habitats

 During winter months, bats hibernate in cool places.
 In Ireland there is very little known about where bats hibernate in winter although summer roosts are not usually used.
 Houses are usually too warm so they may choose caves, bridges, crevices in stone-outbuildings, or even tree holes.

 Although bats do use dwelling houses and other buildings for roosting, they do not share their living space with humans.
 If you have found a bat in the living space of your house then it is there by mistake.
-Parts of a building where bats may roost include:
+If you find a bat follow the advice on this page.

 • What is a bat?